GoogleCloudPlatform/magic-modules/GOVERNANCE.md

           - Product specific YAML: 80 chars
           - Provider specific YAML: up to provider standards
       * Markdown: 80 chars

+## Templates

+Template embedded code **should** be as simple as possible.
+Avoid complicated logic in the templates because:

+  1. It is harder to read and maintain
+  2. It cannot be easily unit tested

+It is best to only use simple iterators and provider specific functions.
+If you have a complicated logic (e.g. 'build a map between URL and properties') it is best to put this functionality in the `provider/<provider>.rb` class.
+All methods in the provider class are directly available to the template (e.g. the `indent()` function).

+If the function is useful for all providers then consider adding it to the global (core) provider namespace.

 ## Testing